dimitra-maoutsa/Perturbing_oscillatory_spiking_neural_networks/README.md

-# Perturbing oscillatory spiking neural networks with strucutred connectivity
+# Perturbing oscillatory spiking neural networks with structured connectivity
 old code

 Built with Python 2 and networkx